 To commemorate this anniversary, REO UK has released a power quality engineering ebook exploring the industry trends that have reshaped engineering in the past 30 years and serving as a future engineering report to outline the road ahead.

-You can receive a copy of the ebook R30: The past, present and future of power by clicking here.
+You can receive a copy of the ebook R30: The past, present and future of power.

 The book explores:

 - How the modern industrial revolution has redefined modern engineering

 - The electrical implications of renewable energy generation

 - Why electric vehicle uptake must be supported by infrastructure development

 - Analysis of medical technology developments and the role of design engineers

 - Future engineering fields that may rise to prominence by 2050